 - The Red House, Aldeburgh

-Sarah Bardwell, General Director of the Britten-Pears Foundation which manages the site says of the nomination: “We have had a wonderful summer seeing families and young people enjoying Benjamin Britten’s beautiful garden and learning about his life and music.
+Sarah Bardwell, Chief Executive of the Britten-Pears Foundation which manages the site says of the nomination: “We have had a wonderful summer seeing families and young people enjoying Benjamin Britten’s beautiful garden and learning about his life and music.
 It has been heart-warming to see the genuine enthusiasm and energy as families, many intergenerational, have enjoyed croquet, tennis, musical instruments and much more.
 The Red House Learning and Front of House team have worked incredibly hard planning and leading these events and we are proud and delighted to have been nominated for the first time for this important award.”

 Suffolk Museum Development and Partnership Manager Jayne Austin explains: “The main aim of the awards is to raise the public profile of all the many fascinating museums we have in Suffolk.
 Museums play an important role in their communities.
 They also add to Suffolk’s appeal and charm, and as such are a real asset to the local economy.

 “Many of Suffolk’s smaller museums are run by volunteers who put in a tremendous effort to care for their collections and preserve local heritage for a whole range of different audiences to enjoy.
 It will be exciting to hear the announcement of the winners, but important that we celebrate the success of all Suffolk Museums.”